-Indus Gas Limited ("Indus" or "Company") is focused on oil and gas exploration and development in Block RJ-ON/6, Rajasthan, India.
-Indus through its two subsidiaries owns a 90% participating interest in the Block (excluding the SGL gas field, in respect of which its participating interest is 63%).
+Indus Gas Limited ("Indus" or "Company") is engaged in oil and gas exploration and development in Block RJ-ON/6, Rajasthan, India.
+Indus owns a 90% participating interest in the Block (excluding the SGL gas field, in respect of which its participating interest is 63%).
 Other partners in the block are (i) Focus Energy Ltd., which operates the Block, and (ii) Oil and Natural Gas Corporation (ONGC), India, which is the licensee of the Block.
-The 'Participating Interest' of Indus as mentioned above is held through its wholly owned subsidiaries iServices Investment Limited, Mauritius and Newbury Oil Company Limited, Cyprus.
+The 'Participative Interest' of Indus as mentioned above is held through its wholly owned subsidiaries iServices Investment Limited, Mauritius and Newbury Oil Company Limited, Cyprus.
 The Block currently measures an area of 2,176 km2 and lies onshore in the highly prospective mid Indus Basin.
 The first discovery in the Block was made in 2006 and the first commercial production commenced in 2010.
-The Company has successfully secured approval from the Directorate General of Hydrocarbons (DGH) on the integrated Field Development Plan ("FDP") of SSG (Pariwar) & SSF (B&B) discoveries of 2,000 km2.
-The revised Field Development Plan in respect of the SGL area of 176 km2 for the enhancement of production to about 90 mmscfd has also been approved by the Management Committee with representation from the Ministry of Petroleum and Natural Gas, DGH and the Company.
-Petroleum & Natural Gas Regulatory Board (PNGRB) have invited bids for the laying of a Gas Pipeline of 580 Kms from the Gas Processing facility located at Langtala to Bhilwara for the evacuation of Gas from RJ-ON/6 Block.
-This will enable natural gas from RJ-ON/6 block to be delivered to the National Grid Hazira-Vijaypur-Jagdishpur pipeline of GAIL.
+The Company has successfully secured approval from the Directorate General of Hydrocarbons (DGH) and government for the integrated Field Development Plan ("FDP") of SSG (Pariwar) & SSF (B&B) discoveries and for the enhancement of production to 90 mmscfd from the SGL field.
+The Petroleum & Natural Gas Regulatory Board (PNGRB) have received a bid for the laying of a gas pipeline from the gas processing facility for the evacuation of gas from RJ-ON/6 Block and is currently evaluating the bid.
+This will enable natural gas from RJ-ON/6 block to be delivered to the National Grid.